top of page

 Written by Rissa Gray, OVERLAP Athlete

-Edited by Zac Harris, OVERLAP Founder & Head Coach
+Edited by *Zac Harris, OVERLAP Founder & Head Coac

 • Follow Rissa's Journey on her Instagram account here.